Professors: S. Matzner, C. Spencer

 BIOL 180 — Introduction to Environmental Science (Area 3.2) (4 credits)

 This introductory course will integrate concepts and material from several disciplines to analyze and evaluate current environmental problems, study specific pollutants, and evaluate consequences of their continued production.
 A modern and holistic approach is designed to meet both the needs of non-majors with a serious concern about environmental issues and the needs of students who intend to pursue career objectives in environmental science or ecology.
 The course includes 2 hours of laboratory work each week.
-Offered Spring Semester, Even Years.
+Offered Occasionally.

 BIOL 225 — Human Physiology (4 credits)

 A study of the function, integration and coordination of the organ systems of the human body with an emphasis on homeostatic control mechanisms.
 This course includes an experimental laboratory in which basic human physiological responses are studied.
 This course is not intended for biology majors.
-Prerequisites: BIOL 120 and either BIOL 121 or 150; CHEM 120 and either CHEM 145 or 201; Offered Every Fall Semester.
+Prerequisites: BIOL 110 or BIOL 120 and either BIOL 121 or 150; CHEM 116 or CHEM 120 and either CHEM 145 or 201; Offered Every Fall Semester.

 BIOL 233 — Genetics (4 credits)